-EU backs Canadian leader after Trump’s sharp words
+EU backs Canadian leader Trudeau after Trump’s sharp words

-BRUSSELS (AP) — The European Union is backing Canadian Prime Minister Justin Trudeau after U.S. President Donald Trump branded him “dishonest” and “weak” following a weekend Group of Seven summit of leaders.
+BRUSSELS (AP) — The European Union on Monday backed Canadian Prime Minister Justin Trudeau after U.S. President Donald Trump branded him “dishonest” and “weak” following a Group of Seven summit of leaders.

-European Commission spokesman Margaritis Schinas said the EU “stands fully behind” the joint statement issued at the end of the G-7.
-He added that EU Commission President Jean-Claude Juncker thanks Trudeau “for the excellent preparation and chairing of this challenging summit.”
+European Commission spokesman Margaritis Schinas said the EU “stands fully behind” the joint statement issued at the end of the G-7 meeting at a resort town in Quebec.

-Trump agreed to a G-7 statement on trade but withdrew from it later.
+Trump agreed to a statement on trade but withdrew from it later.
 He complained he was blindsided by Trudeau’s criticism of his tariff threats during the premier’s summit-ending news conference.

-Schinas added: “The European Union will continue to stand up for an international, rules-based, multilateral system.”
+“The European Union will continue to stand up for an international, rules-based, multilateral system,” Schinas said.

 Most Read Business Stories